Grahp/Website/onyx.md

 - Briefs and write-outs are equally important.

 Onyx Goals:
-- Templated one stroke briefs for everything
+- Templated one stroke briefs for everything.
-- Solid foundation for user briefing
+- Solid foundation for user briefing.
 - Consistency
-- Be as tiny as possible
+- Be as tiny as possible.

 ## Theory Size